101stArrow/SSE/README.md

-SSE - Superhero Search Engine
+Abandoned - SSE - Superhero Search Engine
 ===
 ## About

 SSE aka Superhero Search Engine is a Search Engine / Database for Superheroes.
 This is will be just an idea by a high school students, probably never developed any further.
-I am just using this to improve my skills, including but not limited to:
+I am just using this to improve my skills, including:

 * HTML
 * CSS